Environmental Assessment

 As part of its apparent plan to rubber stamp the Scotts Valley project, the Department of the Interior released a rushed, inadequate Environmental Assessment (“EA”) that fails to disclose, evaluate, mitigate, or consider reasonable alternatives to the project’s significant environmental impacts.

-The document, prepared by Scotts Valley’s paid contractors without prior public notice or input from the City of Vallejo, Solano County, or any interested tribal stakeholders – was released in secret over a holiday weekend.
+The document, prepared by Scotts Valley’s paid contractors without prior public notice or input from the City of Vallejo, Solano County, or any interested tribal stakeholders – was released quietly over a holiday weekend.

-By preparing a brief Environmental Assessment, rather than a comprehensive Environmental Impact Statement, the Department of the Interior has purposely ignored the devastating consequences this project would have on endangered species, tribal cultural resources, wetlands, and other sensitive resources.
+By opting for a brief Environmental Assessment, rather than a comprehensive Environmental Impact Statement, the Department of the Interior has purposely ignored the significant consequences this project would have on endangered species, tribal cultural resources, wetlands, and other sensitive resources.

 A Rushed and Secretive Effort to Rubber Stamp the Proposal